-- Either accreditation as a conformity assessment body as defined in Article 3 (18) of Regulation (EU) No. 910/2014 by the national accreditation body responsible in accordance with Regulation (EU) No. 765/2008 - Or accreditation for performing assessments in accordance with the series of standards ETSI EN 319 4xx "Electronic Signatures and Infrastructures (ESI)" by the national accreditation body responsible in accordance with Regulation (EU) No. 765/2008 - 3) Or recognition/licensing for implementing any other process/service/product assessment criteria covering process/service/product security audit (usually in accordance with ISO/IEC 17021 or/and ISO/IEC 17025). - This recognition/licensing shall cover the technological domains to which the object of certification belongs as well as the evaluation assurance level (rigor of evaluation) required by the series of standards ETSI EN 319 4xx "Electronic Signatures and Infrastructures (ESI)". - This recognition/licensing shall have been issued by the responsible national or supranational regulator. - 4) General requirements for evaluation facilities, see Section 4 below.
+- Either accreditation as a conformity assessment body as defined in Article 3 (18) of Regulation (EU) No. 910/2014 by the national accreditation body responsible in accordance with Regulation (EU) No. 765/2008 - 2) Or recognition/licensing for implementing any other process/service/product assessment criteria covering process/service/product security audit (usually in accordance with ISO/IEC 17021 or/and ISO/IEC 17025).
+This recognition/licensing shall cover the technological domains to which the object of certification belongs as well as the evaluation assurance level (rigor of evaluation) required by Regulation (EU) No. 910/2014 (incl. the relevant implementing act).
+This recognition/licensing shall have been issued by the responsible national or supranational regulator. - 3) General requirements for evaluation facilities, see Section 4 below.